Last updated on May 11th, 2023 at 05:02 pm

 Crib mattresses are too thick for a Pack ‘N Play!
-Why?
-Because Pack ‘N Plays are surrounded by a mesh.
-A baby could rollover from a thicker mattress and get stuck between the mattress and mesh.
-That can lead to injuries and in the worst case, even into suffocation.
+The baby could roll over from a thicker mattress and get stuck between the mattress and the mesh, which surrounds a Pack ‘N Play.
+That can lead to injuries, and in the worst case, even into suffocation.

 Why should I decide on a mini crib or Pack ‘N Play, not a standard full-size crib?

 - Standard crib, especially convertible models, will last the longest.
 But sometimes, we don’t have enough space for a full-size crib.
 In such a case is choosing a mini crib or Pack ‘N Play the best and the safest alternative for your baby!

 - Although you can get a portable full-size crib, parents tend to think of something smaller and lighter when looking for a portable crib.

 - Mini cribs and Pack ‘N Plays are also perfect for occasion sleepovers in a grandparents’ home.
 First of all, they occupy less space!
 And second, all Pack ‘N Plays and lots of mini cribs can also fold away until another use.